Blendify/blender-manual/trunk/blender_docs/manual/modifiers/generate/subsurf.rst

-A quick way to fix this (one which works 90% of the time) is to use Blender's "Recalculate Normals" operation: In Edit Mode, select all with :kbd:`A`, then hit :kbd:`Ctrl-N` to recalculate the normals to point outside.
+A quick way to fix this (one which works 90% of the time) is to use Blender's "Recalculate Normals" operation: In Edit Mode, select all with :kbd:`A`, then press :kbd:`Ctrl-N` to recalculate the normals to point outside.
 If you still have some ugly black gougesyou will have to manually flip some normals.
 To do this (still in Edit Mode), use the :menuselection:`Specials --> Flip Normals` functionality (shortcut: :kbd:`W`,